-- Two or three-stage charging process, with manual equalization to maximize system performance and maintain expected battery life. - Maximum Power Point Tracking (MPPT) to deliver the maximum available power from a PV array to a bank of batteries.
-See Maximum Power Point Tracking on page 21. - Integrated PV Ground Fault Protection (PV GFP). - Fan-cooled with speed control based on internal (heat sink) temperature. - 80/100 amp charging current capability (Conext MPPT 80 600/Conext MPPT 100 600). - Configurable auxiliary output.
-See Auxiliary Output Functions on page 25. - Three LEDs for displaying operating status (Charging, Equalize, and Event). - Input over-voltage protection, output over-voltage protection, output under-voltage protection, and output over-current protection.
-Warnings, errors, and faults are indicated by the red LED.
-View the associated warning or error message on the gateway device. - Xanbus communications network.
-Xanbus is a network protocol developed by the manufacturer which allows the charge controller to communicate settings and activity to other Xanbus-enabled devices. - Over-temperature protection and power derating of output power when ambient temperature is high.

-Battery Temperature Sensor (BTS) to provide automatic temperature-compensated voltage setpoints for battery charging.
+- Two or three-stage charging process, with manual equalization to maximize system performance and maintain expected battery life. - True dynamic Maximum Power Point Tracking (MPPT) to deliver the maximum available power from a PV array to a bank of batteries.
+See Maximum Power Point Tracking on page 21. - Integrated PV Ground Fault Protection (PV GFP). - Convection cooled (no internal fan) using aluminum die-cast chassis and heat sink. - 60 amp charging current capability - Configurable auxiliary output.
+See Auxiliary Output Functions on page 26. - Input over-voltage and under-voltage protection, output over-current protection, and backfeed (reverse current) protection.
+Warning and Fault messages appear on the gateway device when the unit shuts down as a protective measure. - Xanbus communications network.
+Xanbus is a network protocol developed by the manufacturer which allows the charge controller to communicate settings and activity to other Xanbus-enabled devices. - Over-temperature protection and power derating of output power when ambient temperature is high. - Battery Temperature Sensor (BTS) to provide automatic temperature-compensated voltage setpoints for battery charging.
 If the BTS is lost or damaged, you can order a replacement from the manufacturer (Part Number 808-0232-02).